 Treatment for Urinary Incontinence

-Women often do not tell their doctor about symptoms of urinary incontinence.
+Women often do not tell their doctor about their symptoms of urinary incontinence.
 Less than one half of women seek treatment.
 Instead, they rely on pads or changes in lifestyle to deal with this condition.
 They may feel ashamed and even avoid social or work events.
 Some women have a false belief that incontinence is a normal part of aging and that nothing can be done to correct it.
 Urinary incontinence often can be treated.
 A variety of options for treatment are available.
 Treatments may include behavioral changes, special devices, medication, or surgery.
 There are even newer options for non-surgical treatments done at home for many patients, such as the InTone Device.

 Women’s Health Associates now offers InTone for urinary incontinence.
 InTone is a non-surgical, non-drug treatment option you can use in the comfort and privacy of your home.
 Sessions combine the most effective, non-invasive solutions into a single, easy to use device.